-Banner installations will be allowed on a "first come, first serve" basis.
+Banner installations will be allowed on a first-come, first-serve basis.
 Applicants for the permit may not request banner locations more than two (2) months in advance of the event.
 In addition, to provide adequate processing time the applicant may not request less than three (3) weeks in advance of the event.

-Your request must be submitted in written form via a letter or email and must contain the following information:
+Your request must contain the following information: